-"So you want to be a rock and roll star?" sang the Byrds, "Then listen now to what I say: Just get an electric guitar and take some time and learn how to play..." (writing credits and copyright whatnot go to by R. McGuinn and C. Hillman I think... no copyright infringement on this site).
-This is a message taken to heart by the writer of this little shareware game, where you play an aspiring chart-topper over the course of a several-year career, progressing from an untalented no-hoper living on the streets to a platinum-selling, stadium-packing megastar.
+"So you want to be a rock and roll star?" sang the Byrds, "Then listen now to what I say: Just get an electric guitar and take some time and learn how to play..." (writing credits and copyright whatnot go to by R. McGuinn and C. Hillman I think... no copyright infringements on this site).
+This is a message taken to heart by the author of this little shareware game, where you play an aspiring chart-topper over the course of a several-year career, progressing from an untalented no-hoper living on the streets to a platinum-selling, stadium-packing megastar.
 Talent is "earned" in this game by practice and time, but as we all know, talent means nothing if nobody knows your name and so the RPG levelling up is based not on your actual talent, but on your fame rating and the number of "FANatics" you have attracted to your cause.
 These are presumably the people who come to your gigs and buy your albums, though with the rather limited interface it's a bit hard to really connect to your fanbase. |

-I say the game has a limited interface, but it's adequate to the task of sitting around in your flat or house or in a bar or being at a gig, everything is in its place and for a game which I'm pretty sure was written by a non-native English-speaker, it's pretty well-written and apart from the occasional ambiguity, it's all easy to understand.
+I say the game has a limited interface, but it's adequate to the task of sitting around in your flat or house or in a bar or being at a gig: everything is in its place and for a game which I'm pretty sure was written by a non-native English-speaker, it's pretty well-written and apart from the occasional ambiguity, it's all easy to understand.

 It's the balance issues that are currently preventing me from really recommending this game because it's literally not in a completely finished state at the moment.
-It's very close and it's mainly only balancing and maths errors that crop up when you start to pay attention.
+It's very close and it's mainly only balancing and maths errors that pop up when you start to pay attention.
 I had some issues with certain things not being right after I loaded games for example.

 Reviewed by: Frosty840